You Have A Right To Fair Housing

 As baby boomers age, our older population grows.
 That means we see an increasing need for accessible housing for people with disabilities and older adults.
 Under the law, landlords cannot discriminate based on age and must make reasonable accommodations for people with disabilities.

 These accommodations may include hand rails in the bathroom or a ramp into the building.
 If you use a service animal, the landlord cannot deny you based on a “no pets” policy.
 A “reasonable” accommodation is one that is feasible from architectural and financial standpoints.

 Many landlords and building owners would prefer not to spend the money adding these types of accommodations.
 Our law firm is not afraid to advocate for your right to an accessible apartment or building.

 Call Our Lawyers Today

 Our housing discrimination lawyers are ready to help you fight for the fair housing you deserve.
-Contact Himmelstein, McConnell, Gribben, Donoghue & Joseph LLP today by calling 212-349-3000 or filling out our online form.
+Contact Himmelstein McConnell Gribben & Joseph LLP today by calling 212-349-3000 or filling out our online form.